-In March 2010, the Financial Accounting Standard Board ratified the consensus reached by the Emerging Issues Task Force on Issue 08-9 (EITF 08-9), which was codified in Accounting Standards Update 2010-17.
-EITF 08-9 establishes a revenue recognition model for contingent consideration that is payable upon the achievement of an uncertain future event, referred to as a milestone, for research and development arrangements in which one or more payments are contingent upon achieving uncertain future events or circumstances.
+payable upon the achievement of an uncertain future event, referred to as a milestone, for research and development arrangements in which one or more payments are contingent upon achieving uncertain future events or circumstances.
 EITF 08-9 is effective for fiscal years beginning on or after June 15, 2010.
 Early adoption is permitted.
-The impact of EITF 08-9 on the Company's financial position and operations is dependent on the nature and structure of the Company's future arrangements.
+The impact of EITF 08-9 on our financial position and operations is dependent on the nature and structure of our future arrangements.